xping-dev/sdk-dotnet/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-<b>Xping SDK</b> provides a set of tools to make it easy to write automated tests for Web Application and Web API, as well as troubleshoot issues that may arise during testing.
-The library provides a number of features to verify that the Web Application is functioning correctly, such as checking that the correct data is displayed on a page or that the correct error messages are displayed when an error occurs.
+<b>Xping SDK</b> provides a comprehensive set of tools to simplify writing automated tests for Web Applications and Web APIs, as well as troubleshooting issues during testing.
+The library offers features to verify the correct functionality of web applications, such as ensuring the correct data is displayed on a page or the appropriate error messages appear when an error occurs.

+In addition to these core features, Xping SDK leverages AI-powered testing and live site monitoring techniques to enhance test reliability and performance.
+This ensures that your web applications are not only functioning correctly but are also monitored for real-time performance and availability.

-The library is called <b>Xping</b>, which stands for eXternal Pings, and is used to verify the availability of a server and monitor its content.
+The library, named Xping, stands for eXternal Pings and is used to verify the availability of a server and monitor its content.

-You can find more information about the library, including documentation and examples, on the official website <a href="https://www.xping.io">xping.io</a>.
+For more information about the library, including documentation and examples, visit the official website <a href="https://xping.io">xping.io</a>.

 <p align="right">(<a href="#top">back to top</a>)</p>